As an INFJ, do you often experience burnout or fatigue from helping others?

-Due to our empathetic nature, INFJs are often found in helping professions such as therapist, counselor, teacher, social worker, coach, and etc. Being in such professions make us more vulnerable to compassion fatigue, especially if we have to listen to trauma victims talk about their traumatic experiences or their problems on a daily basis.
+Due to our empathetic nature, INFJs are often found in helping professions such as therapists, counselors, teachers, social workers, coaches, and etc. Being in such professions make us more vulnerable to empathy burnout and compassion fatigue, especially if we have to listen to trauma victims talk about their traumatic experiences or their problems on a daily basis.

 Furthermore, INFJs identify strongly with being compassionate.
 Imagine how devastating it is for us to run out of compassion for others.
 It’s not a state that we want to be in.

-But before we understand how to prevent ourselves from empathy burnout, let’s understand why our personality type is so vulnerable to compassion fatigue.
+But before we understand how to prevent ourselves from empathy burnout, let’s understand why our personality type is so vulnerable to emotional burnout and fatigue.

 As much as we care for others and willing to listen to their problems, our extraverted feeling (Fe) is still our second function.